 - LocalDerad: further training aimed at educators and youth culture stakeholders for primary and secondary prevention work with youth

 - Establish Round tables: to set up a regional network for right-wing extremist prevention with local stakeholders from the government, administration, civil society, social work, schools, etc.

-With the same goal, to transfer knowledge and experience, our partner the Friedrich Ebert Foundation (FES) will introduce further training on successful exit work approaches and methods for working with the members of right-wing scenes in three countries.
-In addition, they will work on developing further international networking, particularly in Romania, Bulgaria and Greece.
-As associate partners, Phineo (Berlin) and IMPACT will support this project by developing practice oriented tools for target and quality assurance.
+With the same goal, to transfer knowledge and experience, our partner the Friedrich Ebert Foundation (FES) has introduced further training on successful exit work approaches and methods for working with the members of right-wing scenes in three countries.
+In addition, they worked on developing further international networking, particularly in Romania, Bulgaria and Greece.
+As associate partners, Phineo (Berlin) and IMPACT supported this project by developing practice oriented tools for target and quality assurance.

-To help stabilise country-specific multiplication and cooperation, Cultures Interactive also works together with the Open Society Foundation, OSCE (TMT)-ODIHR, the Helsinki Committee, RAN and the European Forum for Urban Security (Efus).
+To help stabilise country-specific multiplication and cooperation, Cultures Interactive also worked together with the Open Society Foundation, OSCE (TMT)-ODIHR, the Helsinki Committee, RAN and the European Forum for Urban Security (Efus).

 Co-funded by the Prevention of and Fight against Crime Programme of the European Union